Available Q4OS applications, rev. 06/2021

 Please follow External software repositories link.

-4. Windows applications
+4. Additional applications

 Q4OS is ready to run Windows applications using Wine compatibility layer.
 Wine layer, a direct Windows API replacement, enables to install and run Windows applications without loss of performance, so it is possible to make a free 'Windows box' from your computer.
 If you want so, install a specifically tuned Wine package from Q4OS Software Centre.